Nestpr/project1/README.md

 Due to the API used to obtain hotel information not providing accurate dates for hotels located on La Graciosa island, that location has been changed to another area on Gran Canaria island (Maspalomas).

 On the weather-provider module you will need to introduce the api, brokerUrl and topicName.
 On the hotel-provider module you will need to introduce brokerUrl and topicName.
-On the business unit module you will ned to put outputDirectory, brokerURL, topicName, clientId, subscriptionName and the Jdbc url to specify the location of the database.
+On the business unit module you will ned to put brokerURL, topicName, clientId, subscriptionName and the Jdbc url to specify the location of the database.
 And on the event store builder module you will ned to put outputDirectory, brokerURL, topicName, clientId and a subscriptionName, all of them in the same order.
 This variables will be used as arguments by the main method.

 The steps to be executed are as follows: